Kraijenhoff#

 up (bool or None, optional) – indicates whether a positive stress will cause the head to go up (True, default) or down (False), if None the head can go both ways.

-cutoff (float) – proportion after which the step function is cut off. default is 0.999.
+cutoff (float, optional) – proportion after which the step function is cut off.

 Notes

-The Kraijenhoff van de Leur function is explained in Van de Leur (1958).
-The impulse response function may be written as:
+The Kraijenhoff van de Leur function is explained in Van de Leur [1958].

 Methods#